 Assets measured at fair value through other comprehensive income are recognised at fair value with changes in fair value recognised in other comprehensive income.
-The amount in relation to change in credit risk is transferred from other comprehensive income to profit or loss at every d.
-Impairment of Assets
+The amount in relation to change in credit risk is transferred from other comprehensive income to profit or loss at every reporting period.